syberkitten/GptHead/README.md

 # BIG-AGI 🧠✨

-Welcome to big-AGI, the AI suite for professionals that need function, form, simplicity, and speed.
-Powered by the latest models from 15 vendors and open-source servers, `big-AGI` offers best-in-class Chats, [Beams](https://github.com/enricoros/big-AGI/issues/470), and [Calls](https://github.com/enricoros/big-AGI/issues/354) with AI personas, visualizations, coding, drawing, side-by-side chatting, and more -- all wrapped in a polished UX.
+Welcome to BotNexus Chat, the AI suite for professionals that need function, form, simplicity, and speed.
+Powered by the latest models from 15 vendors and open-source servers, `BotNexus Chat` offers best-in-class Chats, [Beams](https://github.com/enricoros/big-AGI/issues/470), and [Calls](https://github.com/enricoros/big-AGI/issues/354) with AI personas, visualizations, coding, drawing, side-by-side chatting, and more -- all wrapped in a polished UX.

-Stay ahead of the curve with big-AGI. 🚀 Pros & Devs love big-AGI. 🤖
+Stay ahead of the curve with BotNexus Chat. 🚀 Pros & Devs love BotNexus Chat. 🤖

 [![Official Website](https://img.shields.io/badge/BIG--AGI.com-%23096bde?style=for-the-badge&logo=vercel&label=launch)](https://big-agi.com)